mariusberlin/xai_visualisation/README.md

 interact.vis(model,model_path,pixel_array)

-#The calculation of the saliency maps can take up to 10 minutes depending on your GPU.
+#The calculation of the saliency maps may take up to 10 minutes depending on your GPU.

 ```